How to Compute a Moving Sum: Algorithms for Vector Sliding Window -Products

 { }

-These are all variants of Algorithm A in \cite{Knuth1998} Section 4.6.3.
+These approaches to the computation of the $n^\text{th}$ power are all variants of Algorithm A in \cite{Knuth1998} Section 4.6.3.
 The four algorithms corresponding to up/down, left/right are useful in different situations depending on the $L$ and $*$ operators used.
 Clearly the `up' algorithms require less working space, as Step 4 can be combined with Step 3 so as to consume the $z_{p_i}$ as soon as they are produced.
 These `up' variants only require enough memory to store two elements of $A$ plus bookkeeping data.
 On the other hand, if we write out the expressions computed in the second component of $z^n=\smat{1\\ a}^n$, in terms of $a$, $*$, and $L_1$, then we obtain the following for $n=7$.

 { }

 In these expressions $L_i$ often represents movement of data, and for a database system with data sharing, more deeply nested $L_i$ operators can cause additional retrievals.
 In other words, the depth of the $L_i$ operators in these expressions matters for some applications, whereas for other applications it does not.
 The maximum depth of the expressions depends on whether $*$ operations are counted, $L_i$ operations, or both.